oleglatypov/angular6-material2-aws-sdk/CONTRIBUTING.md

 $ git push origin branch-name
 ```

-Once submitted, you can create a Pull Request at [angular-material-app] (https://github.com/stbui/angular-material-app/pulls).
+Once submitted, you can create a Pull Request at [angular6-material2-aws-sdk] (https://github.com/oleglatypov/angular6-material2-aws-sdk/pulls).

 Since no one can guarantee how much it will be remembered after a long time, in order to facilitate the retrospective history, please provide the following information when submitting MR.